 Milwaukee's A.O.
 Smith Corp., which went from making bicycle frames to automotive frames in 1903, mechanized Henry Ford's assembly-line process in 1913, becoming the first company to mass-produce auto frames.

-Other cities like their seafood, but perhaps no region in the nation is more fond of its fish fries.
-A Friday night staple in Milwaukee, fish fries are arguably the area’s dominant cuisine.
+They’re not just for Lent; they are a Friday night ritual here year-round.
 Whether beer-battered or baked, offered with French fries or potato pancakes, and served in bars or fancy restaurants, fish fries require that you eat early or get a reservation.
 And be careful who you tell about a secret spot; otherwise you will be waiting in line there as well.

 This is a unique treat that is found only in Milwaukee and a handful of cities sprinkled around the country.
 Made with cream and eggs, frozen custard has become one of the area's primary food staples.
 It is so popular that it is not uncommon to see people standing outside in sub-freezing temperatures relishing a scoop of cherry amaretto cheesecake or chocolate truffle.
 There are more than 30 frozen custard stands in the area.